gazebosim/sdf_tutorials/install/tutorial_9_later.md

         cd ~/sdf_source/
         git clone https://github.com/ignitionrobotics/sdformat

-2. Change directory into the sdformat repository and switch to the sdf12 branch
+2. Change directory into the sdformat repository and switch to the sdf<#> branch

         cd sdformat
         git checkout sdf<#>

-   **Note: the <tt>main</tt> branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to the sdf6 branch if you desire more stability**
+   **Note: the <tt>main</tt> branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to the default branch if you desire more stability**

 3. Create a build directory and go there